Stephen Robert Morse: Koch Brothers Projects

 In August, 2019, Variety reported that Morse purchased scripted and non-fiction rights to Daniel Schulman's book Sons of Wichita on the Koch Brothers.

 In the Cold Dark Night

 On July 14, 2020, Entertainment Weekly reported that Morse directed, produced, and wrote In the Cold Dark Night, a documentary on the racist murder of Timothy Coggins and its 35-year aftermath.
 Morse was nominated for a 2021 Emmy Award in the Outstanding Writing: Documentary category.

 Bad Hombres

 Morse produced Bad Hombres, a documentary on the world's only bi-national sports team, the Tecolotes de los Dos Laredos, a Mexican professional baseball team that plays half of their home games across the border in Texas.
 The film premiered on Showtime Networks in 2020.

+Untitled Luigi Mangione project

+In December 2024, Vulture reported that Stephen Robert Morse is developing a documentary on Luigi Mangione, the alleged shooter of UnitedHealthCare CEO Brian Thompson.

 Style

 Morse has said that working effectively within smaller budgets and limited time are important in making modern documentaries that deliver impact, as 24-hour news coverage and the rise of social media makes it such that documentaries must cover ground quickly while also providing in-depth characters and perspectives not gained from the news.
 This was why he initially released EuroTrump, originally called Wilders, only three months after the Dutch elections.
 He believes in a no frills approach to making documentaries while maintaining the highest artistic quality possible in productions.
 Commenting on EuroTrump, he said, "We only shoot the scenes we need, and never use more crew than we absolutely have to."